Skip to main content

 Pasture, Rangeland, Forage

 Pasture, Rangeland, and forages cover approximately 55 percent of all U.S. land.
 Forage grows differently in different areas, so it's important for farmers and ranchers to know which types and techniques work best for their region.
 The following insurance program is available for Pasture, Rangeland, and Forage (PRF).
-Also see livestock policies or PRF NAP Table.
+Also see livestock policies.

 Contact Information